 - 21.1 The quorum of a Committee will be one quarter of the membership.
-Where the membership is not a multiple of four the quorum will be the whole number next above one quarter of the membership. - 21.2 The quorum for Sub-Committee/Panels shall be two members.
+Where the membership is not a multiple of four the quorum will be the whole number next above one quarter of the membership. - 21.2 There will be no quorum of a Sub-Committee.